Feel like you’re being held back by a fat pouch in the groin area (FUPA)?

 Place your hands under your butt and point your feet forward.

-Slowly raise your legs and bring them up to a 45-degree angle (for beginners) and then bring them back to the primary position.
+Slowly raise your legs and bring them up to a 45-degree angle (for beginners) and then bring them back to the basic position.

 Repeat this for about 15 times and include it into your circuit if you can.
 Take a look at the video to better understand this position.